offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                                  '- G -' "(0.5% frequency -- point mutation)"
 ```

 Studies commonly attempt to associate SNPs with diseases.
-By comparing SNPs between a diseased population vs non-diseased population, scientists are able to discover which SNPs are responsible for a disease / increase the risk of a specific disease occurring.
+By comparing SNPs between a diseased population vs non-diseased population, scientists are able to discover which SNPs are responsible for a disease / increase the risk of a disease occurring.
 For example, a study might find that the population of heart attack victims had a location with a higher likelihood of G vs C.

 ```{svgbob}
 ... - A - A - A - G - T - A -.     .- A - G - G - A - A - ...